input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/metadata.md

    * References all condition documents that the user has accepted
    * Must include ALL conditions required by the parameter hierarchy (Brand → Campaign → Category → Contest)
    * The act of listing these references and signing the document serves as the user's digital signature and acceptance
+   * **Schema-level**: The field is marked as optional in the schema, allowing documents to be created without it
+   * **Validation-level**: During validation, this field becomes required when the parameter hierarchy specifies conditions.
-   * The field is optional when no conditions are required by the parameter hierarchy, but required when conditions are specified
+     If conditions are required by any level in the parameter hierarchy, the field must be present and must exactly match all required conditions.
+If no conditions are specified in the parameter hierarchy, the field may be omitted

 #### `conditions` Validation